-Farnoosh Brock is the founder and president of Prolific Living.
+Farnoosh Brock is a career and business coach.
 She started Prolific Living in 2010 when it became clear that her corporate career could not fulfill her purpose, her mission, and her dreams.
 Together with her husband, they left their corporate careers behind and became full-time entrepreneurs.
 This decision was the beginning of their new journey.

 Read on to see how it all got started.

 What did you do prior to becoming an entrepreneur?